frgomes/bash-scripts/README.md

 ### Features in a nutshell

 * Useful shell scripts aiming daily mundane tasks, such as finding text on large codebases;
-* Post installation script for sysadmins configuring a brand new laptop or server;
+* One post installation script for sysadmins configuring a brand new laptop or server;
-* Post installation script for regular users seeking Firefox and Thunderbird in user's space;
+* One post installation script for regular users seeking Firefox and Thunderbird in user's space;
-* Shell scripts for installing Java, Node, Rust or Scala, among a bunch of other things.
+* Shell scripts for installing Java, Node, Scala, among a bunch of other things.
+* Employs virtual environments, in order to allow distinct versions of Java, Node, Scala, etc;
 * Flexibility of a separate history per session but also a global ``history+`` for all sessions.

 ## For the impatient